CDrummond/music-similarity/README.md

 and Musly, and to provide a simple HTTP API allowing the creation of mix of similar music for LMS.

-You may configure which anlysers are used to anlyse your music collection, and which of these is used for the similarity score.
+You may configure which anlysers are used to analyse your music collection, and which of these is used for the similarity score.
+By default Bliss is used for Linux, and Musly for Mac and Windows.
+Essentia support is disabled unless you download the relevant models and extractor - detailed with the `INSTALL.md located within the relevant OS folder.

 ## Bliss